oasis-tcs/openc2-ap-er/oc2edr.md

     * MUST NOT respond with status code OK/200
     * SHOULD respond with status code 400
     * MAY respond with status code 500
-    * SHOULD respond with 'Process Target does not have any properties populated' in the status text
+    * SHOULD respond with "Process Target does not have any properties populated" in the status text
 * but cannot access the process specified by the populated propertie(s)
     * MUST respond with status code 500
-    * SHOULD respond with 'cannot access process' in the status text
+    * SHOULD respond with "Cannot access process" in the status text

 #### 2.3.6.3 Stop edr:service
 Stops the running process associated with a service and prevents it from running again should the endpoint reboot.